Celebrating Handmade Beauty

 with authentic fair trade crafts that bring joy!

 In 1998, as an American-Peruvian team, Don and Alessandra had a bold idea: “What if we could share the best Peruvian folk art with the world and create opportunities for talented artists while putting our creativity and skills to good use?”

 Fast forward 23 years later, Lucuma Design's passion and commitment to handmade and our desire to help uplift people continues to grow with each new relationship we start.
 Today, thanks to our artist partners' high quality work, our handmade gift collections and folk art may be found in over 500 specialty stores in the US, Canada, and in few other places around the world.

-- Women represent over 80% of the artists we work with.
-This matters to us because it has been our experience that when women are given a chance to earn a living, they are likely to invest more fully in the well being of their families and children’s education.
+Women represent over 80% of the artists we work with.
+This matters to us because it has been our experience that when women are given a chance to earn a living, they invest more fully in the well being of their families and children’s education.
 Their work also empowers them to have a stronger voice within their households and communities.

-- Our wholesale collections may be found in over 500 stores including fair trade and specialty shops, museums, botanic gardens, nature centers, galleries and boutiques across the US, Canada and few other places around the world.
+Our wholesale handmade collections are sold in over 500 specialty gift shops including museums, fair trade shops, craft galleries, botanic gardens, nature centers, and boutiques across the US, Canada and few other places around the world.